ansteh/shape-json/README.md

 var shape = require('shape-json');
 ```

-## Parse input by a scheme defined as json.
+## Parse input by a scheme defined as json
 Consider you want to transform the below json object, into a nested json object we used to from MEAN stack.
 ```js
 var input = [